opendatahub-io/ai-edge/README.md

 1. Push the model to the image registry accessible by the near edge cluster(s)
 1. Update the GitOps config for the near edge cluster

+### Observability setup

+* Core cluster
+   *  Login to the core cluster and run `make install/observability-core` to setup acm-observability on the core cluster.
+* Edge cluster(s)
+   * Login to edge cluster
+   * Enable userWorkloadMonitoring
+      * `oc edit cm cluster-monitoring-config`
+      * Set variable `enableUserWorkload` to `true`
+   *  Run `make install/observability-edge` to create the configmap required for metric whitelisting.